 Certain numerical figures set out in this Supplemental Bondholder Report, including financial information presented in millions or thousands and percentages describing market shares, have been subject to rounding adjustments and, as a result, the totals of such numerical figures in this Supplemental Bondholder Report may vary slightly from the actual arithmetic totals of such information.
-Percentages and amounts reflecting changes over time periods relating to financial and other information set out in "Management's Discussion and Analysis of Financial Condition and Results of Operations" are calculated using the numerical information in the section "Selected Consolidated Financial Information" or the tabular presentation of other information (subject to rounding) set out in this Supplemental Bondholder Report, as applicable, and not using the numerical information in the narrative description thereof.
+Percentages and amounts reflecting changes over time periods relating to financial and other information set out in this Supplemental Bondholder Report are calculated using the numerical information in the section "Selected Historical Financial and Operating Information" or the tabular presentation of other information (subject to rounding) set out in this Supplemental Bondholder Report.